Are Economists Always More Introverted? Analyzing Consistency in Persona-Assigned LLMs: Framework and Metrics Development

 \subsection{Consistency scores}

 \paragraph{Entropy.} To measure consistency, we use Shannon entropy~\citep{shannon1948mathematical}, a metric that captures the uncertainty in the distribution of predicted labels across responses.
 It applies to both binary and multiclass persona traits and reflects full distributional patterns rather than just majority labels.
 Crucially, entropy allows us to compare consistency across models and persona categories without relying on arbitrary thresholds.
+Additional information about the choice of the metric is included in Appendix~\ref{app:entropy}

 An entropy score quantifies how focused or scattered the model's responses are.
 For example, if a model consistently outputs "happy" for a happiness persona across multiple prompts, the entropy is low, indicating high consistency.
 If the responses are split between "happy" and "sad", the entropy is higher, signaling inconsistency.